ComScore

 • Time Commitment: 20 minutes

-• Why We Love It: <30 minutes, one pan, beginner-friendly
+• Why I Love It: <30 minutes, one pan, beginner-friendly

 These chewy, sticky rice cakes are about to win the dinner game.
-"You can find fresh rice cakes in Chinese or Korean grocery stores, usually in the refrigerated section near the fresh noodles and tofu," suggests recipe creator Diana Kuan.
-Grab the flavor-packed XO sauce from your local Asian market too; it does all the heavy lifting in the flavor department.
+"You can find fresh rice cakes in Chinese or Korean grocery stores, usually in the refrigerated section near the fresh noodles and tofu," recipe creator Diana Kuan suggests.
+Grab the flavor-packed XO sauce from your local Asian market too; it does most of the heavy lifting in terms of taste.

 18. Sheet Pan Lemon Butter Veggies and Sausage